 SCHD vs DGRO Portfolio

-Investing in either SCHD or DGRO gives you the benefit of decent monthly returns since they particularly invest in high dividend yield companies.
+Investing in either SCHD or DGRO gives you the benefit of decent monthly returns since they mainly invest in high dividend-yield companies.

 SCHD and DGRO also share similarities in the number of assets under management.
-While SCHD has $11.6 Billion in assets under management, DGRO has $10.4 Billion.
+While SCHD has $11 billion in assets under management, DGRO has $10 billion.

-When considering diversified ETFs both funds are effectively diversified with broad holdings across multiple sectors.
+Both funds are effectively diversified, with broad holdings across multiple sectors.

-With this, investors enjoy broad exposure which is one of the major risk-minimizing factors.
+With this, investors enjoy broad exposure, one of the significant risk-minimizing factors.

-The differences between the two, however, lie in;
+The differences between the two, however, lie in the following;